Moore - Flagship Project

 Terms of the Denison-Skyharbour Option Agreement:

-Under the terms of the Option Agreement with Denison, Skyharbour may acquire a 100% interest in the Moore Project for the issuance of 4,500,000 (issued) and staged cash payments totaling $500,000 over the next five years (all dollar figures are Canadian dollars).
-Skyharbour has also agreed to fund $3,500,000 in exploration expenditures on the Moore Project over the same five year period and will act as project operator.
+Under the terms of the Option Agreement with Denison, Skyharbour may acquire a 100% interest in the Moore Project for the issuance of 4,500,000 (issued) and staged cash payments totaling CDN $500,000 (CDN $200,000 has been paid) over the next four years Skyharbour has also agreed to fund CDN $3,500,000 in exploration expenditures on the Moore Project over the same five year period and will act as project operator.
 Skyharbour must make cash payments and incur expenditures on the property on or before July 31st, 2021 in accordance with the following schedule:

 - $100,000 in cash and $1,000,000 in exploration expenditures on or before July 31st, 2020